aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/patch-code-configuration/patch-code-set-customization/_index.md

 Before we embark on our journey with Aspose.BarCode for .NET, you need to ensure that you have the following prerequisites in place:

-### 1. Visual Studio
+### 1. visual studio
 You should have Visual Studio installed on your development machine.
-If not, you can download it from the [website](https://visualstudio.microsoft.com/).
+If not, you can download it from the [Visual Studio download page](https://visualstudio.microsoft.com/).

 ### 2. Aspose.BarCode for .NET
 You must have the Aspose.BarCode for .NET library.
-You can download it from the [website](https://releases.aspose.com/barcode/net/).
-You can obtain a free trial version from [here](https://releases.aspose.com/).
+You can download it from the [Aspose.BarCode .NET download page](https://releases.aspose.com/barcode/net/).
+You can obtain a free trial version from the [Aspose.BarCode free trial download](https://releases.aspose.com/).

-### 3. .NET Framework
+### 3. .NET framework
 Your development environment should be equipped with the .NET Framework.
 Make sure you're using a compatible version of the framework.

-### 4. A Text Editor
+### 4. a text editor
 You'll need a text editor or an Integrated Development Environment (IDE) like Visual Studio to write and run your .NET code.

 ## Import Namespaces

 Before diving into the code examples, you need to import the necessary namespaces to make the Aspose.BarCode library available in your project.
-Here's how you can do it:
+Here’s how you can do it:

-### Step 1: Open Your .NET Project
+### Step 1: open your .NET project
 Launch your Visual Studio and open the .NET project where you want to use Aspose.BarCode.

-### Step 2: Add References
+### Step 2: add references
 Right-click on your project in the Solution Explorer, select **Add** > **Reference**, and navigate to the Aspose.BarCode library you downloaded earlier.

-### Step 3: Import Namespaces
+### Step 3: import namespaces
 In your code file, add the following namespaces at the top:

 ```csharp